victoriakapelush/CV-Application/README.md

 🎨 Features:

-- Downloadable PDF: Easily download and share your resume in PDF format for job applications.
 - React Component Architecture: Built with the power of React for a smooth and dynamic user experience.
 - User-Friendly Interface: Intuitive design makes it easy for anyone to create a resume without hassle.
 - Responsive Design: Ensures your resume looks great on desktops, tablets, and smartphones.